R-DESC/CORIOLIX_docs/docs/PAGES_settings.md

 Indicates the importance level of the displayed message.

 - **Range**: 1 (Low) to 3 (High)
-- **Impact**: Higher severity messages may be highlighted More prominently in the interface
+- **Impact**: Higher severity messages may be highlighted more prominently in the interface
 - **Recommended**: 1 for routine notices, 2-3 for urgent matters

 ### Data Logging Settings